kontext-e/kontext-e.github.io/_posts/2017-04-03-managing-technical-debt-with-arc42-and-jqassistant-dependencies.md

 ---
 layout: post
-title: Managing Technical Debt with arc42 and jQAssistant: Building Block Dependencies
+title: "Managing Technical Debt with arc42 and jQAssistant: Building Block Dependencies"
 description: "Making the build green again although there are dependencies in the wrong direction - and document them in the architecture documentation"
 author: jens_nerche
 tags: [en, jQAssistant, Neo4j, PlantUML, Asciidoc, arc42, Maven, Gradle, Tutorial]